jesgadiaz/k-center-in-C/README.md

 | `{seed}`    | (integer) Seed   |
 | `{instance_format}`    | (string) Instance format: tsplib or orlib |

 The code named main_big_bisection.c admits instances with up to 71009 vertices.
-Besides, instead of perorming a binary search it performs a bisection search (for HS and CDSh algorithms), and ony admits instances in TSPLib format.
+Besides, instead of performing a binary search it performs a bisection search (for HS and CDSh algorithms), and ony admits instances in TSPLib format.

 ## Run